CodingGangsta/express-rbac/README.md

 ### Runtime check and strategies

-Express-authorization will register its four authorization check functions into the request object for providing runtime evaluation and authorization strategies.
+Express-rbac will register its four authorization check functions into the request object for providing runtime evaluation and authorization strategies.
 **Note:** in case where the "bindToProperty" option is used, the functions will be registered to the request's specified object.
 **Note:** this functions will only be available after hooking up the library to the pipeline.